JulienD/vagrant-ansible-server-playbooks/README.md

 For months I've been using the classical Ansible structure management by having a separated dir for each components.
 This structure work really fine and is useful for sys-admin when they have to manage and maintain a lot of component, but for a local dev machine it's too much (this is my point of view).

-I decided to rewrite all my development machines recipes in a flattern file way where everything is accessible at the first glance and doesn't require to naviguate in dozens of sub-folders and file.
+I decided to rewrite all my development machines recipes in a flattern file way where everything is accessible at the first glance and doesn't require to navigate in dozens of sub-folders and file.
 KISS

 ## Todo